Suhee05/Suhee05.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+A member of EMCS Labs in Korea University

 ### More Information

-A member of EMCS Labs in Korea University
+I love Funnasyi

 ### Contact me